 In fact, pardons granted for embezzlement (148 pardons) and prevarication (54) are the most common on a list of 227 pardons that results from an analysis undertaken using the classification of corruption formulated by the CGPJ.
 These are followed by 14 crimes of failure to safeguard documents, 13 crimes of bribery, four crimes of omission of the duty to prosecute crime, and one of fraud by illegal levy.

 Regardless of individual points of view - or those of the Justice ministers themselves - about what does or does not constitute corruption, the CGPJ has traced a useful dividing line which serves to underscored the fact that such pardons have been granted regularly and by all governments, and to better understand what can and can't be banned if the proposition currently being debated in Congress is approved – one which would veto pardons for those convicted of corruption.
 If the line were that drawn by the Justice Minister, very few pardons would be prohibited.
 With the CGPJ's, things change.

-In the following table you will find all pardons granted for this category of crime up to 2016.
-Thus far in 2017, the government has approved six.
+In the following graph you will find all pardons granted for this category of crime up to 2018.

 Note: the total of these different types of crime is 234, not 227.
 This is because a single pardon may cover convictions which include various crimes.